-The word proxy means pretend to something else than actual.
-In some cases, the actual identity should be hidden for security and other reasons.
-A proxy server in networking is a solution for hiding client identity to the server.
-On a daily basis you might be browsing sites, but never know how your information is captured by the network.
-A company may provide you access via VPN so that there will not be any exposure of the confidential information.
+The word proxy means pretending to be something other than actual.
+In some scenarios, the true identity must be hidden for security and other reasons.
+A proxy server in networking is an application for hiding client identity from the server.

 What is a Proxy server?